Red Laser Tetra - Hemigrammus coeruleus : Complete Fish Profile & Care Guide

 |GH||2 - 15|

-How to Breed the Red Laser Tetra
+How to breed the Red Laser Tetra

-Red Lazer Tetras will require a separate breeding tank with very soft, warm water and dim lighting; the tank will need to be heavily planted with fine-leaved plants such as java moss, spawning mops can also be used as an alternative.
+You will require a separate breeding tank equipped with dim lighting and very soft, warm water to breed Red Laser Tetras.
+The tank should be heavily planted with fine-leaved vegetation such as java moss, and spawning mops can also be used as an alternative.
 To condition your fish for breeding, it is recommended that you feed them with plenty of live and frozen foods to encourage spawning.